Bunkai9448/digipet_PSP/RE_Guide.md

 2. Edit GIM_000000bd.PNG with whatever graphic program you want.
 Work with PNG in 32bit PNG, save it as Indexed and run it through https://tinypng.com/
+*Use the PSDs files with the default options if you have problems with colors after insertion*

 3. Use GimConv to convert GIM_000000bd.PNG into a GIM
 gimconv "GIM_000000bd.PNG" -o "Edited_GIM_000000bd.GIM" -digi